rkonoplev/dniester/docs/README.md

 ---

-## 🎯 Dniester Headless CMS
+## 🎯 Phoebe Headless CMS

-**Dniester** is an open source headless CMS designed specifically for news agencies, digital media,
-and professional editorial teams.
-It follows a hybrid headless approach, providing both a powerful
-API and an optional reference frontend.
+**Phoebe** is an open source headless CMS designed specifically for news agencies, digital media, and professional editorial teams.
+It follows a hybrid headless approach, providing both a powerful API and an optional reference frontend.

 ### Key Benefits
 - **API-First**: Complete REST API for custom frontend development